The undergraduate advisor for World Languages:

 Advising Frequently Asked Questions (FAQ)

-1. In order to receive a minor in French, German or Spanish, a student only has to take three (9 hours) upper level classes (3000 or 4000) past 2050.
+1. In order to receive a minor in French or German a student only has to take three (9 hours) upper level classes (3000 or 4000) past 2050.
 I recommend that these students come by my office (LANG 101-F) in order to find out what classes are best for them after 2050 and for me to add the minor to their records in EIS.
-Although we don't have a "form" to fill out to declare a minor, I want students to let their major advisor know that they have a minor in French, German, Spanish, etc.
+Although we don't have a "form" to fill out to declare a minor, I want students to let their major advisor know that they have a minor in French, German, etc.

 2. A score of 3 or better on the AP foreign language exam will give a student up to 12 credit hours (all 4 beginning and intermediate semesters).
 UNT does not give credit for passing the AP Literature exam.